PhilippaHartley/SKAO-SDC2/README.md

 'eval':
 'full':

 The default version that will be run is 'dev'.
-This can be changed by appending a version name as an argument to ???, e.g. `python run_SDC2_pipeline.py eval`.
+This can be changed by passing a version name as an argument to the main script, e.g. `python run_SDC2_pipeline.py eval`.

 There are two main stages to the pipeline: `skymodel` takes a catalogue of sources to produce image models of the sky;  `observe` takes the image models to produce the sky as observed by the SKA-Mid telescope.
 Each stage uses several modules, following the recipe below.